 - in consultation with the CFO, consider the previous year’s approach to materiality and any issues that may have been encountered and develop a proposed approach for the current year

 - obtain audit committee endorsement to the proposed approach

 - advise the accountable authority of the proposed approach

 - well in advance of the year-end, develop guidance material on the application of materiality, the relevance and readability of the financial statements, and adjustment of errors and misstatements that take account of qualitative and quantitative factors

-- periodically review the materiality approach and supporting guidance, and monitor its application, and
+- periodically review the materiality approach and supporting guidance, and monitor its application

-- encourage feedback from the finance team and business areas on its application.
+- encourage feedback from the financial statements team and business areas on its application.

 7.2.3 Materiality thresholds for errors and misstatements

-Setting appropriate materiality thresholds for the adjustments of errors or misstatements for year-end processing will minimise the likelihood that the finance team will spend disproportionate resources on matters that are clearly trivial while posting adjustments and corrections.
+Setting appropriate materiality thresholds for the adjustments of errors or misstatements for year-end processing will minimise the likelihood that the financial statements team will spend disproportionate resources on correcting matters that that are of immaterial impact to the financial statements.